selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 via a gateway resource; however, introduce a typo in the name of the gateway bound in the virtual service:

-Place the below contents in `cluster/workloads/bookinfo/bookinfo-gateway.yaml`:
+Store the configuration below in `cluster/workloads/bookinfo/bookinfo-gateway.yaml`:
 {{< text yaml >}}
 # cluster/workloads/bookinfo/bookinfo-gateway.yaml
 apiVersion: networking.istio.io/v1alpha3